Up to 50% off sofas & mattresses — limited‑time deals.

 Pros & Cons

-• Pros: Spacious for two, supportive comfort, practical storage, and a repairable/modular approach.
+• Pros: Spacious for two, supportive in daily use, practical for storage, and easier to repair than a one-piece sofa.

 Home Reserve Standard Sofa